AnyChart/docs.anychart.com/Downloading_AnyChart.md

 ====================

 ###Downloading
-Compressed copies of the lastest AnyChart 7.x for development and production can be downloaded for use on your server or local PC.
+Compressed copies of the latest AnyChart 7.x for development and production can be downloaded for use on your server or local PC.
 To download these files, right-click the links below and select "Save as..." from the menu.